 It certainly pays to invest time and attention when interacting with stakeholders.
 This is the only way to prove that you genuinely understand their pains and can arrive at an informed understanding of what the business truly needs.

-Here are 3 key tips on improving your listening skills.
+Here are three key tips on improving your listening skills.
 These tips have also helped me over the course of my career:

 1) Be Active - Take Notes